 But what if you or one of your hires discovers a mistake somewhere through the workflow?
 Does this mean you will have to stop all your new hires who are partway through their workflow runs and go through all their workflows, manually update them, and then get each to start over again?

 You don’t have to.
 Process Street allows you to update all workflow runs immediately when you make changes to a workflow.
 Correct once, and all workflow runs are updated instantly.

 Your workflows are given maximum flexibility with this update feature.
 It also ensures that no matter what changes are made or when everyone will be able to use the most current version.
 This also ensures that no one will be using an outdated workflow version.

 5. Using form fields and transferring data seamlessly

 We all know that forms are useful for a lot of things.
 We all have filled out forms at one time or another.
 Process Street’s no-code workflow creation tools offer a variety of form fields that you can use when developing your workflows.

-The difference is, not only can you put data into Process Street’s form fields, you can extract data out as well.
+The difference is, that not only can you put data into Process Street’s form fields, but you can also extract data out as well.
 As such, you will be able to export any data you input into a form field into other apps.

 Think how this will save you time if you want customer details to appear in your CRM app.
-There would be no need to add the account info into a spreadsheet.
+There would be no need to add the account info to a spreadsheet.